Potluck Community: Re-Imagining the KingdomOthers, Community , Family

 The book emphasizes a “potluck community” where everyone gets to contribute.
 What have you learned about this from your neighbors in South Memphis?

-Michael: One thing that I’ve seen from my neighbors, time and again, is the courage and resilience of God’s people in the face of deep, deep oppression, injustice, and brokenness.
+M: One thing that I’ve seen from my neighbors, time and again, is the courage and resilience of God’s people in the face of deep, deep oppression, injustice, and brokenness.

 I’ve known our neighbor Betty for a long time.
 She lives in a small house, but she’s raised half the neighborhood.
 She’s so hospitable that her home was filled to overflowing.
 She set up a big tent outside her house so homeless people could sleep in it.
 There were already homeless people sleeping in the house—the tent was just to expand her hospitality.